membraneframework/membrane_tutorials/react_native_webrtc/03_creating_vidochat_app.md

 ```
 We used asynchronous functions to prevent connecting to the server before the user granted or declined requested permissions.

 > When requesting permissions you also need to declare them in native configuration files to be able to publish your app in the store.
-React Native Membrane WebRTC most probably done that for you.
-To see it check out:
+To do it go to the file:
 > - For Android:
 > `android/app/src/main/AndroidManifest.xml`
-> and look for:
+> and add:
 > `<uses-permission  android:name="android.permission.CAMERA"/>`
-> and
 > `<uses-permission  android:name="android.permission.RECORD_AUDIO"/>`
 >
 > - For iOS
 > `ios/membranernwebrtcdemo/Info.plist`
-> and look for
+> and add:
 > `<key>NSCameraUsageDescription</key>`
 > `<string>Allow $(PRODUCT_NAME) to access your camera</string>`
 > `<key>NSMicrophoneUsageDescription</key>`